 Can Family Members File a Claim if the Victim Cannot?

 Yes.
-In most spinal cord injury cases, family members or legal representatives are able to file on behalf of a victim who cannot do so himself/herself.
-Incapacitation due to a severe spinal cord injury can allow a family member to file a claim in the victim’s name.
-If an individual dies due to complications arising from a spinal cord injury, surviving family members can also file a wrongful death claim with our Fresno wrongful death attorneys for their own losses.
+In many spinal cord injury cases, family members or legal representatives may file on behalf of a victim who is unable to do so.
+Incapacitation due to a severe spinal cord injury may allow a family member to file a claim in the victim’s name.
+If an individual dies due to complications arising from a spinal cord injury, surviving family members may be able to file a wrongful death claim with our Fresno wrongful death attorneys for their own losses.

 Your Path Forward After a Devastating Spinal Cord Injury | Contact Jacoby & Meyers in Fresno for a Free Consultation

-If you or someone you love suffered a spinal cord injury in a recent accident in Fresno, get help from the attorneys at Jacoby & Meyers.
-We will be on your side during every phase of the recovery process, from setting you up with the right doctors to aggressively negotiating a settlement on your behalf.
-We do what we do because we believe everyone deserves justice.
-Call (559) 545-0730 today or send us a message for your free case consultation in Fresno.
+If you or someone you love suffered a spinal cord injury in a recent accident in Fresno, you may contact the attorneys at Jacoby & Meyers to discuss your situation.
+We can guide you through each phase of the legal process, including coordinating documentation, evaluating damages, and communicating with insurance carriers.
+Call (559) 545-0730 today or send us a message for a free case consultation in Fresno.

 Our Fresno Office